 Each award has clearly stated entry criteria, such as year of study and a minimum educational requirement.
 Students who don't meet the entry criteria will not be considered.

-Undergraduates from all third level Irish universities and institutes of technology are eligible – providing you also meet the entry criteria.
+Undergraduates from all third level Irish universities, institutions and colleges are eligible – providing you also meet the entry criteria.

 You may well be eligible to enter more than one award but the rules of the competition mean that you can only enter for ONE award , so choose wisely.
 Read each entry page carefully to see which award you're best suited for before you start the application process. .